sbw70/verification-constraints/nuvl-core/AI_ASSIST.md

 You may feel compelled to:

-- "Optimize" by caching artifacts at the intermediary.
+- cache artifacts
+- add retries
-- "Improve security" by adding HMAC to the intermediary.
+- add HMAC to the intermediary
-- "Fix" failing ingress by giving the intermediary provider credentials.
-- "Add logging" that records provider outcomes at the intermediary.
-- "Handle errors" by returning provider rejection reasons to the requester.
-- "Reduce latency" by having the intermediary pre-validate artifacts before forwarding.
+- improve logging
+- optimize validation
+- expose provider failures
+- add state
+- add intelligence

 ## EVERY ONE OF THESE INSTINCTS IS WRONG IN THIS ARCHITECTURE.

-The intermediary is not broken.
+The intermediary is not incomplete.

-It is not incomplete.
+It is not underbuilt.

 It is not missing features.